Louise McDowell - Place2Be Project Manager

 You are welcome to talk to your Place2Be School Project Manager; either face-to-face or via telephone or email.
-At Smallwood primary school, our School Project Manager is Louise, who works on Mondays, Wednesdays and Fridays.
+At Smallwood primary school, our School Project Manager is Louise, who works on Mondays from 08.30 to 16.30 and Tuesday's from 09.30 to 13.00.
 You can contact them via the school office or in the school playground in the morning.

 To find out more about Place2Be, please visit our website: www.place2be.org.uk